shreyog/blog-microservice-app/README.md

 # Blog webapp

-simple blog webapp using micro-services architecture with React, nodeJS, Docker and kubernetes
+Simple blog webapp using micro-services architecture with React, nodeJS, Docker and kubernetes.